EU puts digital tax plan 'on hold' amid talks on global tax reform | DW | 12.07.2021

 "But those countries have agreed to avoid putting in place in the future and to dismantle taxes that are discriminatory against US firms."

+Yellen is currently in Brussels for talks with eurozone finance ministers about how to find a way forward.

+The Biden administration is concerned that if the digital levy comes to pass, it will complicate the approval of the wider G20 package in Congress.

-On Saturday, EU economics commissioner Paolo Gentiloni had said that the EU's priority was to implement the G20 deal when asked whether the digital services levy plan may be postponed.
+On Saturday, EU economics commissioner Paolo Gentiloni had said that the EU's priority was to implement that G20 deal when asked whether the digital services levy plan may be postponed.

+Three EU countries -- Ireland, Hungary and Estonia -- have so far refused to sign up to the draft agreement.

+Ireland has succeeded in attracting a number of major US firms to its shores, such as Google and Apple.

 The idea is to slap a 0.3 percent tax on the goods and services sold online by companies operating in the EU with an annual turnover of €50 million or more.